trowski/fiber-rfc/rfc.md

 Fibers are an advanced feature that most users will not use directly.
 This feature is primarily targeted at library and framework authors to provide an event loop and an asynchronous programming API.
 Fibers allow integrating asynchronous code execution seamlessly into synchronous code at any point without the need to modify the application call stack or add boilerplate code.

-**Fibers are not expected to be used in application-level code.
+**The Fiber API is not expected to be used directly in application-level code.
 Fibers provide a basic, low-level flow-control API to create higher-level abstractions that are then used in application code.**

 `FFI` is an example of a feature recently added to PHP that most users may not use directly, but can benefit from greatly within libraries they use.